dharmendrak/rpx-xui-manage-organisations/README.md

 Session Timeout - An object that contains the Idle Modal Display Time, Reg Ex pattern so that we use the correct Session Timeout for the application / and or User Groups and Total Idle Time.

+useSessionTimeout - Used to switch off the Session Timeout Modal for a User.
+It's set by default to false, ie. the Session Timeout Modal will never show, unless the application has been configured to show the Session Timeout Modal by setting it up in the configuration.

 END